hermassest/hermassest.github.io/_posts/2023-01-03-Build-Your-Own-Raspberry-Pi-Cluster.md

 > the meaning of node in our situation is our raspberry pies.

-_Repeat the steps above if you have multiple raspberry pies._
+_Repeat the steps above if you have multiple raspberry pies in defrent terminals for each pi board._

 - To add a raspberry pi to serve, we need the master token via:
 ```